SoggySaussages/yagpdb-main/notifications/README.md

 # Notifications

-Simple notifications plugin for SGPDB.
+Simple notifications plugin for SYZYGY.

 Will provide general notifications in a server for the following events: